American Legion: Centralia massacre

-One local Wobbly named Wesley Everest escaped through a back door when he saw the mob approaching the hall.
+One local Wobbly, Wesley Everest, escaped through a back door when he saw the mob approaching the hall.
 He fled into nearby woods, exchanging gunshots with his pursuers.
-One of those chasing the fleeing IWW man was hit in the chest several times with bullets and was killed, running the death count of Legionnaires to four.
-Everest was taken alive, kicked and beaten, and a belt wrapped around his neck as he was dragged back to the town to be lynched.
-Local police intervened, however, and Everest was taken to jail, where he was thrown down on the concrete floor.
+One of those chasing him was hit in the chest several times with bullets and killed, increasing the Legionnaires' death toll to four.
+Everest was taken alive, kicked and beaten, with a belt wrapped around his neck as he was dragged back to town to be lynched.
+But local police intervened, and Everest was taken to jail, where he was thrown down on the concrete floor.
 At 7:30 pm, on cue, all city lights in town went out for 15 minutes and Legionnaires stopped cars and forced them to turn out their headlights.
-The Elks Hall gathering entered the jail without meeting resistance and took Wesley Everest, dragging him away to a waiting car but leaving other incarcerated Wobblies in jail cells unhindered.
+The Elks Hall gathering entered the jail without meeting resistance and took Everest, dragging him away to a waiting car but leaving other incarcerated Wobblies untouched.
 A procession of six cars drove west to a railroad bridge across the Chehalis River.

 A rope was attached to Everest's neck and he was pushed off the bridge, but the lynching attempt was bungled and Everest's neck was not snapped by the fall.
 Everest was hauled up again, a longer rope was substituted, and Everest was pushed off the bridge again.
 The lynch mob then shined their car headlights on the hanging Everest and shot him.

 Although a mob milled around the jail all night, terrorizing the occupants, no further acts of extra-legal retribution were taken.
 Everest's body was cut down the next morning, falling into the riverbed below, where it remained all day.
-As night fell Everest's body was hauled back to town, the rope still around his neck, where it was refused by local undertakers and left on the floor of the jail in sight of the prisoners all night.
+As night fell, Everest's body was hauled back to town, the rope still around his neck, where it was refused by local undertakers and left on the floor of the jail in sight of the prisoners all night.
 No charges were ever filed in connection with the lynching.

-Twelve IWW members were ultimately indicted by a grand jury for first degree murder in connection with the killing of the four Legionnaires and a local left wing lawyer was charged as an accessory to the crime.
-A January 1920 trial resulted in the conviction of six defendants on charges of second degree murder.
+A grand jury ultimately indicted 12 IWW members for first-degree murder in connection with the killing of the four Legionnaires and a local left-wing lawyer was charged as an accessory to the crime.
+A January 1920 trial resulted in the conviction of six defendants on charges of second-degree murder.
+A memorial statue created by Alonzo Victor Lewis, known as The Sentinel, was dedicated in Centralia's George Washington Park in 1924 to honor the four legionnaires - Casagranda, Grimm, Hubbard, and McElfresh - killed during the Armistice Day Riot.